KentuckySolarCar/Telemetry-GUI/README.md

 * Log all info correctly
 * Add display to indicate BPS failure
 * Add solar car logo
+* Check to see if re.MULTILINE is necessary
 * Investigate packaging as one .exe file with pyInstaller

 License